 I was decidedly unimpressed with the European elections.
 In some ways, they reminded me of the 2010 congressional elections.
 I wanted to think the people woke up and realized it was a horrible mistake putting the liberal democrats in power, but I knew better.
 I wanted to think the GOP learned some hard lessons and was ready to become a right of center political party.
 Again, I knew better.
 Two years later the GOP put up the Monopoly Guy and the people voted for the head nitwit in charge.

 This from Virginia has me thinking I may be too pessimistic.
 Cantor should sail to victory.
 His primary opponent is a nobody and his district is R+11 according to the Cooke Partisan Voter Index.
 Given the tenor of this election, Cantor should expect to win by a landslide.
+That’s not the case as it appears Cantor is in for a serious battle to win the Republican nomination.

 The campaign manager for House Majority Leader Eric Cantor isn’t backing down from their new campaign-trail flyer lauding Cantor for fighting against President Barack Obama’s amnesty bill.